Key Takeaways:

 How Birds Can Damage Your Facility

-Birds are unsanitary, destructive, and noisy.
-And the more birds you have around your facility, the more likely it is that some of these birds will get inside your facility, bringing those risks even closer.
+Birds are unsanitary, destructive, and noisy, and the more you have around your facility, the more likely it is that some of them will get inside your facility, increasing the risks.

 Whether inside or out, bird infestations pose the following risks:

-• Structural Damage: Their acidic droppings can corrode metal, leading to damage to structures.
+- Structural Damage: Their acidic droppings can corrode metal, leading to damage to structural damage.

 Contact Your Local Bird Control Experts